dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

 is unsuccessful/your system runs the use case successfully, a recommended step for use cases that utilize a Python embedding script is to employ a Python memory profiler such as [memory-profiler] to check for the Python script’s memory usage.
-Github Actions has a limited memory storage of [XX] and when exceeded by a use case, will cause the use case to fail.
+Github Actions has a `limited memory storage <https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners#supported-runners-and-hardware-resources>`_ and when exceeded by a use case, will cause the use case to fail.
 If your use case exceeds this limit, try to pare down the data held in memory and use less memory intensive Python routines.